pvcraven/web-development-class/source/assignments/css/css.rst

 To complete this project:

 * Find the project that you have been assigned.
+* Find the owner, get yourself added as a contributer.
+* Clone it.
+* Look at it.
+* Create a branch of the project in SourceTree.
+* Double-check the project for HTML and link errors using HTML Validator.
+  Fix any issues.
+This is like real life, where you get stuck cleaning up other people's messes.
+* Make sure no one checked in those temp files that CSE Validator creates.
+They start with a tilde and look like ``~cse_wb_index.html``.
+Delete them if they exist.
+Perhaps create a ``.ignore`` file so you don't accidentally add more.
+* Make sure all the file names are lower case, and have no spaces.
+Underscores are ok.
+Go back and fix links to match the case.
+* Add a little bit more content to the site of your own creation.
+Seriously.
+  You'll be graded on this.
+* Delete those comments saying who owns the file.
+You own all the files now.
-* Select a color scheme for your website
+* Select a color scheme for your website.

   * Use color theory and tools we talked about in class.

-* Create a branch of the project in SourceTree.
-* You may inherit a project with problems.
-  Like bad links.
-Spend some time looking over the project and clean it up as needed.
+  * Perhaps search through Adobe's Kuler_.

 * For index.html:

   * Apply one or more in-line styles